kh4vv/Coursera/Google_DataScience/Readme.md

 #### Offered by Google
 Throughout this program, you will explore concepts and scenarios that will help you grow your knowledge and skills as a data professional.

-Regression Analysis: Simplify Complex Data Relationships — Learn to model variable relationships, focusing on linear and logistic regression.

-The Nuts and Bolts of Machine Learning — Learn unsupervised machine learning techniques and how to apply them to organizational data.

 Google Advanced Data Analytics Capstone — Complete a hands-on project designed to demonstrate the skills and competencies you acquire in the program.